symonkipkemei/Python-Marathon/readme.md

 ## part 1: Learning Python

-1.The Basics
+1. The Basics
-2.If statements
+2. If statements
-3.Strings
+3. Strings
-4.Maths
+4. Maths
-5.For Loop
+5. For Loop
-6.While Loop
+6. While Loop
-7.Random
+7. Random
-8.Tuples,List and Dictionaries
+8. Tuples,List and Dictionaries
-9.More String Manipulation
+9. More String Manipulation
-10.Numeric Arrays
+10. Numeric Arrays
-11.2D Lists and Dictionaries
+11. 2D Lists and Dictionaries
-12.Reading and writing with a text file
+12. Reading and writing with a text file
-13.Reading and writing to a csv file
+13. Reading and writing to a csv file
-14.Sub Programs
+14. Sub Programs
-15.Sqlite
+15. Sqlite

 ## part 2: Chunky challenges
 1. Shift code